 Don’t just rely on tools available online; do some testing yourself using a smartphone and a tablet if you have one.

-However, you can send mobile push notification for abandoned cart recovery as well as remind them about Wishlist products and limited-time deals.
+However, you can send mobile push notifications for abandoned cart recovery as well as remind them about Wishlist products and limited-time deals.

 7. Be More Customer-centric

-People prefer online shopping mostly for deals to save some extra bucks, and the convenience of avoiding the crowds occur during the festive season versus a brick and mortar shopping.
+People prefer online shopping mostly for deals to save some extra bucks, and the convenience of avoiding crowds occurs during the festive season versus a brick and mortar shopping.

-Now, it’s your responsibility as a seller to make their shopping experience great as possible as you can.
-Having enough staff to handle every single task seamlessly, sufficient supplies & tools to process orders and deliver the promise is more important than any other tasks.
+Now, it’s your responsibility as a seller to make their shopping experience great as possible you can.
+Having enough staff to handle every single task seamlessly, sufficient supplies & tools to process orders and deliver the promise is more important than any other task.

 You can also use the following tactics to lure customers.

-You can announce special offers for wallet payment, which is more convenient for the people using smartphones and tie-up with certain payment processing/wallet companies to handle your financial transaction.
+You can announce special offers for wallet payment, which is more convenient for people using smartphones, and tie up with certain payment processing/wallet companies to handle your financial transaction.

-It’ll help you give people special benefits to use a wallet like cashback points or extra discount and reduce your complex multi-tasking.
+It’ll help you give people special benefits to use a wallet like cashback points or extra discounts and reduce your complex multi-tasking.

-If your online store is large and popular enough where you think that gift cards/vouchers would get some traction, then definitely start advertising them on your site.
+If your online store is large and popular enough that you think that gift cards/vouchers would get some traction, then definitely start advertising them on your site.

-If you are creative, don’t mind giving a festive touch to all your marketing campaign as well as store too.
+If you are creative, don’t mind giving a festive touch to all your marketing campaigns as well as your store too.
 It’ll help you to connect better with your customers.

 8. Putting it Into Practice

-Now, you have got a few more idea to promote your store during this festive season and upcoming cyber week.
-There are many other sources you can use to learn about what, where, who and how to tailor your sales and marketing campaigns for this opportune time to achieve maximum success.
+Now, you have got a few more ideas to promote your store during this festive season and upcoming cyber week.
+There are many other sources you can use to learn about what, where, who, and how to tailor your sales and marketing campaigns for this opportune time to achieve maximum success.